-We reached this non-GMO milestone in 2014 when we completed the transition of all plant-based ingredients in all* of our ice cream flavors to non-GMO. (*One exception: we have not been able to convert all ingredients in our ice cream bars to non-GMO formulations yet.)
+We reached this non-GMO milestone in 2014 when we completed the transition of all plant-based ingredients in all* of our ice cream flavors to non-GMO.

 As a part of our commitment to transparency, and for those folks who really like to know the details, below is an explanation of exactly what we mean by 'non-GMO.'

 When we refer to a "GMO", we are using this term as most popularly used and widely understood in the US (though there are varying definitions).
 As such, a "GMO" (or "genetically modified organism") is an organism that has been created using gene-splicing techniques, which allow DNA from one species to be injected into another species in a laboratory.
 This creates combinations of plant, animal, bacteria, and viral genes that do not occur in nature or through traditional cross-breeding methods.

 "Non-GMO by Origin" refers to non-GMO according to the original seed source.
 Either the crop is not commercially available as a GMO crop or, if the option is available, refers to the non-GMO version.
 Traceability to the original non-GMO seed source is key.
 This is the standard that Ben & Jerry's adheres to when sourcing our ingredients.